Procedures at Stamford Hospital—What to Expect

 At Stamford Health, your safety is our top priority.
 We continue to take measures to safeguard your health during COVID-19 by following the Centers for Disease Control and Prevention's guidelines.

-When you have a procedure at Stamford Hospital, expect:
+When you have a procedure at Stamford Hospital, you can always expect:

 - Cleaning—All procedural areas are thoroughly cleaned between patient visits.
 We use specialized UV light disinfection, also known as the robotic Xenex machine, as part of our robust infection prevention program.